-- 1. Classify linear and Non linear first order differential equations with constant coefficients. - 2.
-Describe the method of separable variables and integral transforms. - 3.
-Solve the elementary Laplace equation with symmetry. - 4.
-Acquire the knowledge of wave equation and vibrating membranes. - 5.
-Enrich their knowledge about diffusion equations with sources. - 6.
-Finding the solutions of differential equation with initial and boundary conditions.
+- 1. Classify linear and Nonlinear first order differential equations with constant coefficients. - 2.
+Solve the linear partial differential equations with constant coefficient equations. - 3.
+Describe the method of separable variables and integral transforms. - 4.
+Solve the elementary Laplace equation with symmetry. - 5.
+Acquire the knowledge of wave equation and vibrating membranes. - 6.
+Enrich their knowledge about diffusion equations with sources.